TeamAtomicMedia/NetMock-iOS/Readme.md

 #endif
 ```

-To capture network responses in a custom network stack, add an interceptor layer.

-As this implementation is dependent on the user's networking stack, it is up to the caller to implement their own layer for their networking pipeline.
+This will capture all network requests performed via URLSession, directly or indirectly.

-For example, to capture ApolloGraphQL responses, an `ApolloInterceptor` class can be built to pass network responses to the `DocumentStore` via `DocumentStore.add`.
+Other uses-cases can be built to pass network responses to the `DocumentStore` via `DocumentStore.add`.

 ```swift
 class ApolloNetMockInterceptor: ApolloInterceptor {